tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 traditional authentication even when PQC or hybrid credentials exist.

-In open environments (for example, the Web), there will likely be no single “flag day” for post-quantum authentication.
+In open environments (for example, the Web), there will likely be no single "flag day" for post-quantum authentication.
 One possible mitigation is the X.509 Post-Quantum/Composite Hosting Continuity (PQCHC) extension {{!PQCHC=I-D.reddy-lamps-x509-pq-commit-latest}}, which allows a certificate subject to to signal its intent to continue presenting PQC or composite credentials for a configured continuity period beyond the certificate’s "notAfter" date.